Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 prioritizing his quest objectives.

 Continuing deeper into what felt like the "Deep Zone," he fought through more numerous and tougher Kobold patrols, racking up his kill count.
-He was close to the 30-kill subjugation quota when he finally located the **Kobold Commander's cavern**.
-The cavern was large, and across it sat the **Kobold Commander** on a makeshift throne, guarded by **four significantly larger, armored Elite Kobolds** wielding swords.
+He was close to the 30-kill subjugation quota when he finally located the Kobold Commander's cavern.
+The cavern was large, and across it sat the Kobold Commander on a makeshift throne, guarded by four significantly larger, armored Elite Kobolds wielding swords.
 Isaiah immediately recognized it was a difficult fight, but also the target for one of his quests.
 Remembering his successful (and fast) assassination of the previous Commander yesterday, and confident in his newly acquired G-Rank stats, Isaiah decided on a daring strategy: a direct, high-speed strike at the Commander to eliminate